-His body is a colourful collage of body art, his face peppered by piercings, his hair and beard coloured blue and shaved randomly.
+His body is a colorful collage of body art, his face peppered by piercings, his hair and beard colored blue and shaved randomly.
 The Scary Guy visited Lossiemouth High School to lead a workshop with pupils and staff, which aimed to eradicate prejudice and perceptions among those taking part.

 However, this is one man who perhaps does not live up to his name.

-Scary has been travelling the world for seven years, spreading his message to eliminate anger, hate, violence and death by encouraging pupils not to judge people and to speak out against bullying.
+Scary has been traveling the world for seven years, spreading his message to eliminate anger, hate, violence, and death by encouraging pupils not to judge people and to speak out against bullying.
 He spent a day at the school giving talks and demonstrations with 420 pupils, hoping it would help to stop intimidation in the classroom and playground.